ImperialCollegeLondon/pyrealm/README.md

 ### Check the documentation builds

-Go to RTD and select the branch in advanced admin and try and build.
+Go to RTD and select the  release branch in advanced admin and try and build.
-Need to check install project to run examples.

-Once all seems well,  finish the release, go to the master branch and push it to create the tagged version on github.

-Once that is done, switch back to `develop` and bump the version number to add `.post9000` to show the code is in development again.

 ## PyPi